 I started this blog in 2010 in response to where I was in life – working long hours in a full time advertising job, where I felt like I was stagnating, was overall unmotivated and wondering the twenty-something year old question: what happens now?

-Call it a quarter-life crisis if you will, or more accurately a quarter-life kick in the butt, and somehow I ended up creating something to motivate myself with – travel.
+Call it a quarter-life crisis if you will, or more accurately a quarter-life kick in the butt, but somehow I ended up creating something to motivate myself with what I loved most – travel.

 So today’s topic:

 Finding the time to get lost

 A common refrain from the worker bees is that they don’t travel because they can’t find the time to do so.
 In a full time job, travelling is limited to the amount of leave days you have – for Singaporeans, that typically ranges from 14 – 21 days for most office jobs, along with a handful of public holidays and long weekends.

 But how is it that within the same company, among people who have the same amount of leave days, some people always seem to be on some sort of adventure while others perpetually moan about taking that epic trip… some day.